Ironhack-Data-Madrid-Marzo-2021/W4-geospatial-data-project/README.md

 - If you want to make the maintenance guy happy, a basketball stadium must be around 10 Km.
 - The office dog—"Dobby" needs a hairdresser every month.
 Ensure there's one not too far away.

+## How to approach it

+Notice you'll have to do two things:

+1. Query the database
+2. Use an API to get venues (and for this, you'll need a starting point; some coordinates from which you will call the API)
+3. Justify your decision using data, not just visualization.
+How?
+Maybe measuring distances, maybe assinging weights depending on the importance of your criteria, maybe calculating the density of schools/Starbucks, etc.

+There is a couple of ways you can do this:
+#### Option A
+From the existing **companies**, choose one to steal their current venue 🥷: query and filter the database based on some of your criteria.
+Then use an API to do queries (from those companies) and check the companies' surroundings to check the other criteria.

+Your result will be `coordinates`.

+#### Option B
+Choose three **cities** that exist in your database.
+From these cities, query and filter the database according to any other criteria if necessary.
+Then, make API calls to see if the rest of your criteria are met.
+Then, compare the three cities.
+Are any of them better than the other two?
+Using data, justify why.

+Once you chose the city, what would be an approximate location?

+Your result will be `a city` and a neighbourhood/zip code or adress/coordinates.

+#### Option C
+Be creative.
+But remember: always try to follow a general-to-specific approach and base your decisions always using data.

+# BONUS

+You found a perfect location for your company: but it's either taken by another company or there's too many options in the city you chose.
+After all, a whole city is not too specific.

+Web scrape real state sites 🏠 to get the best prices and choose a neighbourhood, a block or an adress.
 ## Help

 - Always use standard GeoJSON Point `{ type: "Point", coordinates: [ 40, 5 ] }`